SUBSCRIBE TODAY!

 US Trade Team Responds To Protectionist Pressure In Reports On Trading Partners

-By and for Intellectual Property Watch
+31/03/2009 by William New and Dirshaye Abate for Intellectual Property Watch 1 Comment

 The Obama administration’s new trade team has quickly come under pressure to focus on protecting United States interests, including enforcement of intellectual property rights, at a time when multilateral institutions urge governments to remain open for the sake of the global economy.